 No need to book - just turn up

-The dates of the Psychometric Test workshops to be held in 2013/14 will be available here before the start of term.
+The dates of the Psychometric Test workshops to be held in 2013/14 are available here

 For practice test papers, visit the Maths Support Centre on the 1st floor of the main Whiteknights library.

 For more test papers, visit this list of Numerical Psychometric tests

 Help with . . .
 Statistics and Probability